NakedMoleRatScientist/chronotronic/README.md

-chronotask
+ChronoTask
 ==========

-chronotast is a simple, in browser, time recorder.
+ChronoTask  is a simple, in browser, time recorder.

-You start and stop time entries with a click.
+You start and stop time entries with a single click.